Question: The idea of modernity can only be associated with barbarism?

 Ford made four films in 1925: LIGHTNIN', KENTUCKY PRIDE, THE FIGHTING HEART, and THANK YOU.

-KENTUCKY PRIDE is the story of a horse through a horse menaced by money, exploitation, and physical injury (which of course can mean death for a horse at the hands of man) but loved by stable-boys and life's gamblers, ultimately to the point of fame.
+KENTUCKY PRIDE is the story of a horse through a horse, one menaced by money, exploitation, and physical injury--which of course can mean death for a horse at the hands of man.
+"Kentucky Pride" is loved by stable-boys and life's gamblers, ultimately to the point of fame.

 KENTUCKY PRIDE was a popular film.
-It played at the Seattle, Washington, Pantages Theater preceded by the short "Hungry Hounds", a Pathe newsreel, and a Vaudeville musical program; at the Majestic Theater in Houston, Texas, with Pathe "Aesop's Fables" cartoons...
+It played at the Seattle, Washington, Pantages Theater preceded by the short "Hungry Hounds", a Pathe newsreel, and a Vaudeville musical program.
+At the Majestic Theater in Houston, Texas, it screened with Pathe "Aesop's Fables" cartoons...

-For no particular reason KENTUCKY PRIDE is one of the rarest, least screened of Ford's films, though MoMA New York holds a fine print...
+For no particular reason KENTUCKY PRIDE is one of the rarest, least screened of Ford's films, though MoMA New York holds a fine 35mm print...
+I was able to see this print as it screened in Los Angeles at Cine-con in 2014 on a fulsome program with SCRAM! (a 1932 Laurel and Hardy short) and Allan Dwan's HUMAN CARGO (1936).

-The following, pertaining to KENTUCKY PRIDE, is an excerpt from an interview with Huillet and Straub, here in English translation, from the 1995 Cahiers du cinéma hors serie Ford.
+The following, pertaining to KENTUCKY PRIDE, is an excerpt from an interview with Huillet and Straub, here in English translation, from the 1995 Cahiers du cinéma John Ford hors serie.
+In it they make a simple but illuminating distinction, that KENTUCKY PRIDE, the film, differs from its own story...

 Huillet and Straub on